•3 months ago

 As healthcare and technology firms work towards finding better solutions for current issues such as HIPAA compliance and patient engagement, new challenges arise as demand for services expands.
 CIO Magazine reported the Top Challenges Facing Healthcare CIOs in 2012, many of which are similar to what we are faced with today.

-Technical challenges related to telemedicine include site-reliability, scalability, and performance.
+Technical challenges related to telemedicine app development include site-reliability, scalability, and performance.
 Each of these plays a major factor in medical efficacy and patient satisfaction.
 Users may also experience challenges when operating certain platforms if the user interface is unfamiliar or difficult to navigate.
 Telemedicine companies recognize the importance of user retention and spend a significant amount of resources to ensure these complications are mitigated.

 Building a Telemedicine App or Service?